 Does that argument make sense?
 Not in the slightest.

+The Wall Street Journal Editorial Board made short work of ripping the study to shreds, pointing out that, in spite of the study's apocalyptic accusations, South Dakota still has one of the lowest mortality rates in the US.
 South Dakota still has among the lowest per capita death rates in the country (19 per 100,000) and fewer deaths and cases per capita than its neighbors Nebraska and North Dakota.
 Covid patients currently occupy 3% of state hospital beds and 6% of intensive-care units.
 So it seems that attendees at least didn’t expose the society’s vulnerable to the virus even if they were putting themselves at risk.

 Sturgis rally attendees did not wind up in the hospital sick with CCPVirus--certainly not in South Dakota.